 Semil rubbed his jaw as he pulled the open book towards him.
 “I am sorry for my tone, Milos.”

-The wizard continued examining the trinkets and declared, “I need you to fetch me the dragon’s tooth and the diamond dust.”
+The wizard shook his head as he continued examining the trinkets.
+“I need you to fetch me the dragon’s tooth and the diamond dust.”

 “Why are we summoning a dragon?”
 Semil backed up as his eyes widened.
 “Calling upon dragons is never wise.
 You told me that!”

-“I’m well aware of your lessons.
-And for you attempting such a thing is beyond foolish.”
+“I’m aware of your lessons.
+And for you, attempting this would be beyond foolish.”
 Milos thumped his chest and continued.
 “While there is a slight risk for me, the potential gains outweigh it.”

 “The initial page of this book is a warning not to summon them!”

-“Do you believe the diamond dust will be enough to placate something as proud and as temperamental as a dragon?”
+“Do you believe that diamond dust alone will placate something as proud and as temperamental as a dragon?”

 Milos slammed an iron bar down.
 “Do as you’ve been instructed!
 I need those ingredients sooner rather than later.”